RISC-OS-Community/DME-Core/doc/00DMERequirements.md

 ## As a RISC OS Developer/Theme Creator I would like that
 RD0001
 ______
-I could use some Wimp Tool to be able to create a Theme instea dof having to do everything manually
+I can use some Wimp Tool to be able to create a Theme instead of having to do everything manually

 RD0002
 ______